PiekoRocks/StreamLine/README.md

 # StreamLine
-A centralized application for managing and tracking fire hydrants, ensuring operational efficiency and fire safety.
+A centralized application for managing and tracking fire hydrants.

 ## Live Link
 TBD (Replace with deployed link)